baker-fi/bakerfi-contracts/doc/core/Settings.md

 ## Settings

-The settings could only be changed by the Owner and could be used by any contract by the system.
+The contract is responsible for managing all the properties and settings related to the protocol.
+The contract is upgradeable by the BakerFi DAO.

 _The `Settings` contract is used to manage protocol settings.
 It extends the `OwnableUpgradeable` contract and implements the `ISettings` interface.